Home/Blog/Resource consents explained

 Restricted discretionary activity (RD)

 • This is the most common consent type in residential development.
-It is workable — most RD consents are granted with conditions.
+Most RD consents are granted with conditions.

-• The "restricted matters" are defined in the AUP.
-For a flood hazard RD, those matters are things like flood depth, evacuation routes, and floor level.
+• The 'restricted matters' are defined in the AUP.
+For a flood hazard RD, those matters include flood depth, evacuation routes, and floor level.

-Example: Development in a Medium flood hazard area (potentially tolerable risk).
+Example: Development in a Medium flood hazard area.
 Building 4 dwellings in an MHS zone where 3 are permitted.
-A minor dwelling that meets one standard via resource consent.
 Subdivision in most residential zones.

 D